Castle Funds is an investment firm that has been managing funds invested in Bitcoin and other digital currencies since 2017.

 This document is not an offer to sell securities of any investment fund or a solicitation of offers to buy any such securities.
 Securities of the Fund managed by Castle are offered to selected investors only by means of a complete offering memorandum and related subscription materials which contain significant additional information about the terms of an investment in the Fund (such documents, the “Offering Documents”).
 Any decision to invest must be based solely upon the information set forth in the Offering Documents, regardless of any information investors may have been otherwise furnished, including this document.

 The summary provided herein of the Fund’s terms and conditions does not purport to be complete.
-The Fund’s Offering Documents should read in their entirety prior to an investment in the Fund.
+The Fund’s Offering Documents should be read in their entirety prior to an investment in the Fund.
 An investment in any strategy, including the strategy described herein, involves a high degree of risk.
 There is no guarantee that the investment objective will be achieved.
 Past performance of these strategies is not necessarily indicative of future results.
 There is the possibility of loss and all investment involves risk, including the loss of principal.
 Securities of the Fund are not registered with any regulatory authority, are offered pursuant to exemptions from such registration, and are subject to significant restrictions.

 These materials are not intended to constitute investment advice or a recommendation within the meaning of the Employee Retirement Income Security Act of 1974, as amended, Section 4975 of the Internal Revenue Code of 1986, as amended or the Department of Labor regulations at 29 CFR 2510.3-21.